neel-doshi-sky/oop_kata/src/uk/sky/kata/carDealershipOOP/README.md

 2) get - return all cars in the 'database'
 3) delete - delete a car from the 'database'

-Within the example project directory, you will find a CarDealershipApp.java file, this will be the starting point of your application.
+Within the carDealershipOOP project directory, you will find a CarDealershipApp.java file, this will be the starting point of your application.

 As seen in the file, please use `List<Car> carList = new ArrayList<>()` as the database of cars.
 As you can see the list currently